Family Radio Help for the Homeless Hygiene Drive

 Most Recent SURVEY Results:

-The 2024 Back To School Bash had a great turn out.
-With over 250 families signing up to receive school supplies and 115 responses generated from those families who were able to pick up their backpacks and school supplies in person on August 17th.
-115 responses were collected on August 17th.
+The 2025 Back 2 School had a great turn out.
+With over 250 families signing up to receive school supplies and 115 responses generated from those families who were able to pick up their backpacks and school supplies in person.
 According to the

-survey, 93%, 107 families, who utilized the Back To School Bash event pick up day reside in Marinette County.
+survey, 93%, 107 families, who utilized the Back 2 School Bash event reside in Marinette County.
 36.5%, 42 caregivers, have lost and/or quit their jobs due to lack of childcare.

 2021 Christmas Survey Results: